Defended with great honour (magna cum laude) in June, 2018.

 (Molony, 2008, S. 341).

-While the (community) radio is widespread and established, there is another star rising on the horizon: the mobile phone.
+While the (community) radio is widespread and established, there has been another star rising on the horizon: the mobile phone.
 This medium seems to revolutionise the media landscape in a manifold manner.
 In this context, but also because of the rapid spread of mobile phones in society, questions on the specific meanings, usage and embeddedness of this technological artifact in peoples everyday-life seem relevant.

 Since media usage and appropriation is situated right in the midst of people’s everyday-lives and, hence, influenced by different socio-structural aspects, those life contexts and also media-related resources such as everyday media competencies are taken into account.